 Although most domestic violence victims can eventually obtain a more permanent restraining order through a court hearing, sometimes a victim of family violence may face an imminent danger of further abuse and may need immediate protection from the court.

-The law allows victims of family violence to file a petition for a temporary protective order (TPO), stating that they are likely to suffer another abuse at the hands of a family member or other persons living with them.
+The law allows victims of family violence to file a petition for a Temporary Protective Order (TPO), stating that they are likely to suffer another abuse at the hands of a family member or other persons living with them.
 In other words, temporary protective orders seek to protect people in certain relationships from abuse.

-How Is a Temporary Protective Order Issued In Cases of Domestic Violence?
+How Is a Temporary Protective Order Issued?

 The court will subsequently issue a temporary restraining order (TRO), and the sheriff will serve the respondent with the order.

 The court may grant a TRO without notice to the accused person.
-Due to its short-term nature, a temporary protective order does not last for over 30 days.
+Due to its short-term nature, a Temporary Protective Order does not last for over 30 days.